 A Sturdy Frame

-A good, solid frame is essential if you want to make sure that the trampoline won’t just buckle under the user’s weight.
-As this is the very part that holds the unit up, it has to be capable of withstanding heavy weight, the great force of impact while in use, and spring action.
-With a flimsy frame, you won’t be able to enjoy bouncing up and down all that much as you might be uneasy with using the trampoline because you’re not sure of how it will hold up.
+A good, solid frame is essential if you want to ensure that the trampoline does not collapse under the weight of the user.
+As this is the part that supports the equipment, it must be able to withstand heavy loads, the huge impact of use, and the action of the springs.
+If there is a weak frame, you will not be able to enjoy going up and down as you may feel uneasy about using the trampoline as you are not sure how it will be supported.

-To make sure that the frame of the item you’re interested in is durable, you should look at the material it uses very closely.
-It should be made of heavy-duty metal.
-If adults are going to use the unit, you should look for something with a high gauge.
-This ensures that the metal is capable of holding a good amount of weight.
+To ensure that the frame of the item you are interested in is durable, you should take a closer look at the materials it uses.
+It should be made of heavy duty metal.
+If adults are going to be using the unit, you should look for something of a high specification.
+This will ensure that the metal can withstand a lot of weight.

-The frame’s construction is also something you have to be very particular about.
-It should have smooth welds, as any bumps, cuts, or protruding edges can snag clothing or cut you or whoever else is using the trampoline.
-These may be minor, but they will surely decrease the enjoyment you can get from the unit, making it a less than stellar investment piece for your home.
+The construction of the frame is also something that you must take very seriously.
+It should have smooth welds, as any bumps, cuts or protruding edges can snag clothing or cut you or anyone else using the trampoline.
+These may be minor, but they will certainly reduce the amount of fun you can get out of the unit, making it a less than ideal investment for your family.

 Quality Spring Construction and Design

 The springs are the very components that can make or break a trampoline.
 They have a direct effect on your bounce through how taut they hold the jumping surface.
 The idea is, the tighter they are, the higher the trampoline’s maximum weight limit will be.
 You’ll want tight springs to enjoy a nice bounce and wider weight range but they can be quite expensive, so there’s a higher chance of finding trampolines with flexible springs instead.